jaepass/commercejs-vuejs-cart/README.md

 ```

 As you saw earlier in the abbreviated json, the returned products data object comes with all the property endpoints you
-need to build out our products listing view.
+need to build out a products listing view.
 In the code snippet above, we use our `product` prop to access the various
 property endpoints.
 First, we render out an image tag with the `src` value of `product.media.source`.
 The semicolon is a
-shortform of v-bind that will dynamically parse the value of `product.media.src`, in which case is the image url.
+shortform of the v-bind directive that will dynamically parse the value of `product.media.src`, in which case is the image url.
 Followed by `product.name`, `product.description` and `product.price.formatted_with_symbol`.
 All these elements follow
 the same pattern of accessing the property endpoints from the product prop.
 One thing to note is the description tag:
 The description property is returned with paragraph tags, which is an expected behaviour.
 The field in which the